tom-meyrick/iScream/README.md

 # iScream
-A Full Operationial React and Redux App with a laravel API. using Leaftlet.js for the mapping.
+A Fully Operationial React and Redux App with a laravel API. using Leaftlet.js for the mapping.

 Produced of one week by Tom Meyerick, Will Leighton and Gilson Almeida as part of the DevelopMe Codiing Bootcamp.